A-Frankhouser/Employee-Tracker-DB/README.md

 # Employee Tracker CMS

 ## Project Description:
-The purpose of this project was too  develope a command-line program that could manage a company's employee database.
+The purpose of this project was to develope a command-line program that could manage a company's employee database.
 It contains the following options: <br>
 * 1.)
 View all departments. <br>
 * 2.)
 View all roles. <br>
 * 3.)
 View all employees. <br>